 After the exciting moment of revealing the first known example of vertebrate endosymbiosis between algae and spotted salamander, more questions regarding this unique intimate relationships are apparent.

-“The question that we are currently tackling is what kind of molecular change is happening when these salamander and green algal cells are together,” says Dr. Eunsoo Kim, who the assistant curator of microbial diversity and systematics in the Division of Invertebrate Zoology in American Natural History, and our collaborator.
+“The question that we are currently tackling is what kind of molecular change is happening when these salamander and green algal cells are together,” says Dr. Eunsoo Kim, who is the assistant curator of microbial diversity and systematics in the Division of Invertebrate Zoology in American Natural History, and our collaborator.

 To unveil the molecular changes that may lead to this unique phenomenon, Kerney, Liz and I decide to compared messenger RNA (the middle-step information code between DNA and protein) from four different groups of cells: salamander cells with algae endosymbiont, salamander cells without algae edosymbiont, algal cells live within salamander host, and algal cells outside the salamander hosts.
 Our goal is to discover the differences of gene expression for both algal and salamander cells when they have come together.